 Publicity for this picture stated that it was the first time in film history that a major American car company allowed filming to be conducted at their facilities.
-The organization was American Motors and they allowed filming to be done at both their Detroit Design Studio and Wisconsin Assembly Plant.
+The company was the American Motors Corporation, and they allowed filming to be done at both their Detroit Design Studio and Wisconsin Assembly Plant.

 Three famous Newport, Rhode Island mansions were used for filming Loren Hardeman's home.
 They were The Elms, Rosecliff, and The Breakers, all of which have been featured in many other movies, before and since.
 Also featured in the movie are glamorous estate houses in Palm Springs, California and Santa Barbara, California.

-Lorimar / Allied Artists Pictures hired writer William Bast to write the screenplay after rejecting an earlier treatment.
-Bast was primarily a writer for television productions (series, TV movies, and mini-series), but this film was his third, and final, feature film screenplay, and Bast is credited along with original novelist Harold Robbins, and prolific screenwriter Walter Bernstein..
+Lorimar/Allied Artists Pictures hired writer William Bast to write the screenplay, after rejecting an earlier treatment.
+Bast was primarily a writer for television productions (series, television movies, and mini-series), but this film was his third, and final, feature film screenplay, and Bast is credited along with original novelist Harold Robbins, and prolific screenwriter Walter Bernstein.